PAIR-code/ai-explorables/source/_posts/2021-03-03-fill-in-the-blank.md

 <div class='pair nurse-name-zari-cda'></div>

 Unlike BERT, Zari assigns nurses and doctors an equal probability of being a "she" or a "he" after being trained on the swapped sentences.
-This approach hasn't removed all the gender correlations; because names weren't swapped, Zari's association between masculine names and doctors has only slightly decreased from BERT's.
-And the retraining doesn't change how the model understands nonbinary gender.
+This approach hasn't removed all the gender correlations; because names weren't swapped, Zari's association between masculine names and doctors has only slightly decreased from BERT's.<a class='footstart'></a> And the retraining doesn't change how the model understands nonbinary gender.

 Something similar happened with [other attempts](https://arxiv.org/abs/1607.06520) to remove gender bias from models' representations of words.
 It's possible to mathematically define bias and perform "brain surgery" on a model to remove it, but language is steeped in gender.
 Large models can have billions of parameters in which to learn stereotypes — slightly different measures of bias have found the retrained models only [shifted the stereotypes](https://www.aclweb.org/anthology/N19-1061/) around to be undetectable by the initial measure.